 SOT Special Interest Group membership is open to all SOT members in good standing as well as non-SOT members.
 To join a Special Interest Group or renew your membership, pay your dues through the SOT Online Payment System.

 Special Interest Group Collaboration Group

-The Special Interest Group Collaboration Group (SIG-CG) is a governance group comprised of 16 members representing the eight SOT Special Interest Groups (SIGs).
+The Special Interest Group Collaboration Group (SIG-CG) is a governance group comprised of 16 members representing the eight SOT Special Interest Groups.
 Each Special Interest Group selects two representatives and determines their duration of time to be served.
-At least one of the two representatives from each SIG must be on the board of their SIG.
+At least one of the two representatives must be on the board of their Special Interest Group.
 The Collaboration Group Co-Chairs are from different Special Interest Groups and serve a two-year term.

 The mission of the SIG-CG is to:

-- Support the collective voice of all Special Interest Groups—while recognizing their diversity in interests, size and dynamic—in order to facilitate exchange among the individual SIGs;
+- Support the collective voice of all Special Interest Groups—while recognizing their diversity in interests, size, and dynamic—in order to facilitate exchange among the individual groups;

 - Emphasize global outreach efforts, including connections with members outside the US;

-- Enhance and formalize a communication strategy between Council and SIGs; and
+- Enhance and formalize a communication strategy between Council and the Special Interest Groups; and

 - Address emerging global issues in toxicology.